 Donelda’s Bird Island Puffin Tours

-Donelda’s Bird Island Puffin Tours are closed for 2020 and will reopen summer 2021.
+Donelda’s Bird Island Puffin Tours reopen June 2022.
 The tours depart just 20minutes from Baddeck in Englishtown, Cape Breton.
 The tour lasts 2hrs and 30mins and departs 2-3 times a day with puffins guaranteed.
 Adults are $57 each and $32 for kids.
 If you pay cash it’s a bit cheaper, kids under 6 ride free.
 To book your tour and learn more visit: puffinboattours.com .

 Peggy’s Cove Boat Tours